Sports graduate Caitlin Walker tells us about her experience

 Caitlin, who graduated from UCLan with her MA in 2019, works for Burnley F.C. in the community as a Premier League Kicks and Disability Coach, teaching P.E to children with Special Educational Needs in the Burnley and Pendle area.

 Whilst at UCLan, Caitlin was offered the opportunity to complete a year’s Goalkeeper Coach mentee placement based at Blackburn Rovers Regional Talent Centre (RTC), where she gained the FA Level 1 in Coaching Goalkeepers.
 Caitlin impressed them so much that she was offered the chance to be mentored by Blackburn Rovers RTC Goalkeeper Coach, Kristian Whalley.

-Blackburn Rovers RTC for girls is an integral component of the FA's talented player pathway for 8 to 16 year olds and is considered to be one of the best performing and producing centres in the country by helping players reach their footballing potential with highly qualified and experienced coaches and sports science support.
+Blackburn Rovers RTC for girls is an integral component of the FA's talented player pathway for eight to 16 year-olds and is considered to be one of the best performing and producing centres in the country.

-“I am one of just 5 to be offered an opportunity like this, with the others going to other talent clubs in the North-West.
-It’s a great opportunity for me and I’ll get to develop my coaching skills over the year.”
+Speaking about this opportunity, Caitlin said: “I was one of just five to be offered this opportunity, with the others going to other talent clubs in the North West.
+It was a great opportunity for me and I got to develop my coaching skills over the year.”

-Football-mad Caitlin supports Arsenal and plays centre-back for Penwortham Town FC Ladies.
-She is a Welfare Assistant for Sir Tom Finney Soccer Centre and has spent the last three summers coaching football in North America with Challenger Sports which has taken her to Canada and Alabama, New England and Texas in the United States.
+Football-mad Caitlin supports Arsenal F.C. and plays for Penwortham Town F.C.
+Ladies, as well as the Ladies First Team at Sir Tom Finney Soccer Centre.
+Caitlin has also spent time coaching football in North America with Challenger Sports, which has taken her Canada, Alabama, New England and Texas.